8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 When you’re considering a launch monitor, look at the features.
 How does the launch monitor display your data, and how can you store and organize it?

-Some portable launch monitors like the FlightScope Mevo and SC300i come with a matching mobile app, while others, like the SC200 PLUS, don’t.
-These apps generally allow you flexibility in viewing your data, data trends, and data for each club in the bag.
+Some portable launch monitors like the Mevo+ come with a matching mobile app.
+These apps generally allow you flexibility in viewing your data, trends, and averages and statistics for each club in the bag.

-Other portable launch monitors are compatible with golf simulator software, like the Approach R10 and X3, but only higher-end launch monitors like the X3 provide full short game support.
+Many portable launch monitors are compatible with third-party golf simulator software, but only higher-end launch monitors tend to provide full short game support.

 Launch monitors can come with other unique features that are useful such as GPS maps in the case of the Approach G80.
 Consider features that you need, want, and could do without, and factor that into your decision.